Hydrocarbure-H/courses/Cours/M2/Certification/Cours.md

 #### 3.5 Netcraft and DNSDumpster

-- **Netcraft**: Gathers information about hosting providers, subdomains, technologies in use.
+- Netcraft: Gathers information about hosting providers, subdomains, technologies in use.
-- **DNSDumpster**: Visual mapper of DNS records and subdomains of a domain.
+- DNSDumpster: Visual mapper of DNS records and subdomains of a domain.

 ---